nikhil-kadivar/rbc-sickling-dynamics/README.md

 You are now ready to run the full pipeline.

 ## Usage

-In default mode.
-To simply run this tool with the pretrained weights, you need to run these three files as shown below.
+In default mode, to simply run this tool with the pretrained weights, run these three files as shown below.

 1) `extract_frames.py` → creates `Task{ID}_{NAME}/imagesTs/…`
 2) **`nnunet_infer.py`** → runs `nnUNetv2_predict` on `imagesTs/`